-33 C5.5 Perturbation Methods
+31 C5.5 Perturbation Methods

-Knowledge of core complex analysis and of core differential equations will be assumed, respectively at the level of the complex analysis in the Part A (Second Year) course Metric Spaces and Complex Analysis and the phase plane section in Part A Differential Equations I. The final section on approximation techniques in Part A Differential Equations II is highly recommended reading if it has not already been covered and systematic account of modern perturbation theory and to show how it can be applied to differential equations.
+Knowledge of core complex analysis and of core differential equations will be assumed, respectively at the level of the complex analysis in the Part A (Second Year) course Metric Spaces and Complex Analysis and the phase plane section in Part A Differential Equations I. The final section on approximation techniques in Part A Differential Equations II is highly recommended reading if it has not already been covered

-Perturbation methods underlie numerous applications of physical applied mathematics: including boundary layers in viscous flow, celestial mechanics, optics, shock waves, reaction-diffusion equations, and nonlinear oscillations.
-The aims of the course are to give a clear
+Perturbation methods underlie numerous applications of physical applied mathematics: including boundary layers in viscous flow, celestial mechanics, optics, shock waves, reactiondiffusion equations, and nonlinear oscillations.
+The aims of the course are to give a clear and systematic account of modern perturbation theory and to show how it can be applied to differential equations.